UBC-STAT/stat-406/syllabus.md

 #### Assignments

 There will be 5 assignments, you should complete 4.
+The best 3 will count.
-These are submitted via pull request similar to the worksheets.
+These are submitted via pull
+request similar to the worksheets.
 You are allowed _one late class period_.
-This means that of the 4 assignments you submit, one can be submitted late, up until the next class meeting.
-This policy (drop 1, submit 1 late) is intended to accommodate any and all issues.
+This means that of the 4 assignments you might submit, one can be submitted late, up until the next class meeting.
+This policy (submit 4, drop 1, submit 1 late) is intended to accommodate any and all issues.
 It is not a "pad your mark" policy.
 If you submit the first 4 assignments, we won't mark the fifth.
-The TAs have a lot on their plate and "marking dropped assignments" takes a lot of work.
+The TAs have a lot on their plate and "marking 5 assignments" takes a lot of work.
 Both policies are "no questions asked".
 Simply turn it in late or not at all and we'll take care of the rest.
 You don't need to justify anything.